What is CloudExtend Autopilot?

 Select the application, Celigo CloudExtend for Google Apps, accept the default name provided, and click 'Save'.

-Save the Token ID and Secret in a secure location such as LastPass as this page will not be available to to you again.
-If you lose them you can, however, recreate them.
+Save the Token ID and Secret in a secure location such as LastPass as this page will not be available to you again.
+If you lose them, you can however, recreate them.